Knight Frank says Gulf-based UHNWIs have intensified their appetite for global geographic diversification in real estate portfolios

 While oil income boosts government revenues, the two biggest sources of wealth for the private sector have been the construction and financial services sectors.

-Today, these are prominent in the investment portfolios of Middle Eastern private billionaires, accounting for 23 percent and 15 percent respectively.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Today, these are prominent in the investment portfolios of Middle Eastern private billionaires, accounting for 23 percent and 15 percent respectively.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.